What is a microchip?

 Why not just get my cat a collar and tag?

-When it comes to returning lost cats to their proper owners, tags and collars are useful tools.
+When it comes to returning lost cats to their proper owners, tags and collars can be useful tools.
 People may be able to contact the owner using the phone number listed on the tag.

 Outdoor cats should always have identification tags and collars in case they run into trouble.
 Make sure your name and contact information are included on your cat’s tag.
 Indoor cats equally benefit from identification tags, since these cats can sneak out past even the most watchful owner.

 As many benefits as there are to collars and ID tags, tags can also fall off and become lost, leaving your cat without any identifying information.
+Collars may also get caught on things while your cat is out exploring, potentially harming them.
 You can provide your pet with a permanent means of identification by putting a microchip in your cat.